Skip to Content

 (Source: Detroit Action via Facebook)

 What’s so great about Detroit?
-The answer’s easy: This city does not skimp when it comes to community.
+The answer’s easy: This city doesn’t skimp when it comes to community.
 There are no strangers in Detroit, so don’t expect to move here and be invisible, like you might be able to do in some other big cities.
 Detroit residents are not passive; expect to be involved.

-People here know their neighbors, they say hi to passersby on the street, and they take initiative to help make their communities better.
+People here know their neighbors, they say hi to passersby on the street, and they take the initiative to help make their communities better.
 A lot of this solidarity comes from Detroit’s history and the historic lack of municipal support — if residents wanted something done, they had to do it themselves.
 That’s a bond that’s hard to break — and, more often than not, even harder to find in a big city.

-The James Scott Memorial Fountain in Belle Isle Park, covered in snow during a Detroit snow storm.
+The James Scott Memorial Fountain in Belle Isle Park, covered in snow during a Detroit snowstorm.

 (Source: @puredetroit313 via Instagram)

-5. Get Ready to Spend One-Third of the Year (or More) in Winter.
+5. Get Ready To Spend One-Third of the Year (or More) in Winter

 The catch?
 Detroit’s icy winters typically last up to four months, November through February, but can be as long as six months — starting in late October and powering through April.
 However, those who can tough it out (or even learn to love it!) will be rewarded with stunning spring and summer days with temps in the mid-60s to mid-80s.